Owner-Operator Truck Insurance in Florida

 - Leased owner-operators should review the motor-carrier lease before assuming primary liability, bobtail/non-trucking, physical damage, cargo, trailer, or personal use is handled.

-- One-truck operations still need a complete trucking quote packet: truck schedule, driver details, cargo, radius, lease or authority status, loss runs, and certificate requirements.
+- One-truck operations still need complete quote details: truck schedule, driver details, cargo, radius, lease or authority status, loss runs, and certificate requirements.

 What insurance does a Florida owner-operator usually need reviewed?